 About Bobby Valentine

-Stamford native Bobby Valentine is a sports legend with strong ties to Fairfield County.
+Stamford native Bobby Valentine is a sports legend with strong ties to the state of Connecticut.
 In addition to his baseball achievements at Stamford’s Rippowam High School, Valentine was the only three-time all-state football player in Connecticut history.
 He was widely recruited out of high school and attended college at the University of Southern California.
-He was voted by Sports Illustrated as one of the best athletes of the 20th century from Connecticut.
-After his selection in the first round by the L.A.
-Dodgers, his 10 years as an MLB player included successful stints with the Dodgers, Angels, Padres, Mets and Mariners.
+Voted by Sports Illustrated as one of the best athletes of the 20th century from Connecticut, Bobby was selected in the first round of the MLB Draft by the L.A.
+Dodgers.
+He spent 10 years as a MLB player that included successful stints with the Dodgers, Angels, Padres, Mets and Mariners.

 In 2004, Valentine returned to the Japan and led the Marines to its first Asian championship.
 He became the first foreign manager to win the prestigious Shoriki Award given to the person who contributes the most to Japanese baseball.
 In 2011, Valentine was appointed director of public health and safety in his hometown of Stamford.
 During his time of service, he donated his salary back to the city.
 That same year, he took on an analyst role for ESPN’s Sunday Night Baseball.
 He returned to the baseball diamond to skipper the Boston Red Sox during the 2012 season.
 He currently serves as NBC’s senior baseball analyst.
 In addition, he is the longtime owner of Bobby Valentine’s Sports Gallery Café in Stamford.